For all our Personal Injury Clients, we offer a free first interview with no obligation to use our services.

 If your case were unsuccessful then there is a risk that you could have to pay the Defendant’s legal costs and your own disbursements.
 For this reason the popular term “No Win, No Fee” can be somewhat misleading.

 We aim to avoid that risk for you by advising and arranging for you to take out “Conditional Fee Insurance”.
-If your case were unsuccessful then the Insurer would pay for the Defendant’s costs in defined circumstances and disbursements.
+If your case is unsuccessful then the Insurer would pay for the Defendant’s costs in defined circumstances and disbursements.
 It would also pay for your own disbursements.
 “Disbursements” are payments to others who help you with your claim, such as medical experts.
 If you would like to be considered for a “No Win, No Fee” Agreement then we will happily Risk Assess your case.